-The Carolina Global Breastfeeding Institute was founded on January 1st, 2006.
+The Carolina Global Breastfeeding Institute was founded on January 1st, 2006 by previous Department Chair, Dr. Bert Peterson.
 Thanks to a generous donor who chooses to remain anonymous, the Institute was launched with an endowed chair and resources to permit immediate action in support of research, service, and training in public health as well as the clinical skills that are necessary for increased support to enable every woman to choose and succeed in optimal infant feeding.
+Dr. Peterson had the vision of bringing in a known leader and advocate in the field of lactation and birth spacing, Dr. Miriam Labbok, to be the founding Director (2006-2016).
 Today we are pleased to be funded by several donors including: the W.K.
 Kellogg Foundation, the John Rex Foundation, the Duke Endowment, the Kate B Reynolds Charitable Trust as well as several federal entities.

 With best wishes for the future,